mikechen66/keras_frcnn_tf2/README.md

 This code only support to both TensorFlow 2.3 keras 2.4.
 If you can fix it, feel free to send me a PR.

 ## Requirements
-Basically, this code supports both python2.7 and python3.7, the following package should installed:
+Basically, this code supports both python2.7 and python3.7, the following package should be installed:

-* TensorFlow 2.4
+* TensorFlow 2.3
 * Keras 2.4
 * opencv-python==4.1.1.26
 * opencv-contrib-python==4.1.1.26